 John has a B.A. in political science and German literature, and an M.A. in sports science from the University of Denver; he earned an M.B.A. from the W.L.
 Gore School of Business, Westminster College of Salt Lake City.

-John and his wife Jeanette have three daughters, Jordan and Jenevieve in high school, and Jessica, a sophomore in college.
+John and his wife Jeanette have three daughters, Jordan, Jenevieve, and Jessica.